MA in Clinical Psychology with Emphasis in Marriage & Family Therapy - Day Format

 Drescher Campus Apartment pricing varies between each semester; however, it is usually posted on the Housing and Residential life section of the university website.
 Students are able to live on-campus throughout the duration of program.
 Each Graduate Student Apartment has four room for 4 students.
 Students living in the Drescher Campus Apartments have their own room and a storage room, along with a shared kitchen, living space and bathroom, with two sinks.
-Photos of the inside of these apartments can be found on Pepperdine's housing website: https://community.pepperdine.edu/housing/gsep/
+Photos of the inside of these apartments can be found on Pepperdine's housing website: https://community.pepperdine.edu/housing/gsep/[BROKEN LINK]

 Do students have time to hold a part-time job?